fleola/my-app/components-new-app/README.md

-## Forms - 05
+## Forms - 06

-Implement an UncontrolledLogin component that implements all the operations of the Login component, but does so using uncontrolled components.
+Modify the UncontrolledLogin component so that the username input is automatically focused when the compnent renders the first time.